1211ciel/node/duolingo.md

 Who is performing at the music festival this weekend?
 Who is performing at the music festival this weekend?
 Who is performing at the music festival this weekend?

+Technology is always changing!
+Technology is always changing!
+Technology is always changing!
+Technology is always changing!
+Technology is always changing!

+Technology is always changing!
+Technology is always changing!
+Technology is always changing!
+Technology is always changing!
+Technology is always changing!

+Can we use this tablet to take pictures?
+Can we use this tablet to take pictures?
+Can we use this tablet to take pictures?
+Can we use this tablet to take pictures?
+Can we use this tablet to take pictures?

+Can you help me search for a podcast in the app store?
+Can you help me search for a podcast in the app store?
+Can you help me search for a podcast in the app store?
+Can you help me search for a podcast in the app store?
+Can you help me search for a podcast in the app store?

+Here's a podcast about technology.
+Here's a podcast about technology.
+Here's a podcast about technology.
+Here's a podcast about technology.
+Here's a podcast about technology.

+Here's a podcast about technology.
+Here's a podcast about technology.
+Here's a podcast about technology.
+Here's a podcast about technology.

+Which app did you use to learn how to play the piano?
+Which app did you use to learn how to play the piano?
+Which app did you use to learn how to play the piano?
+Which app did you use to learn how to play the piano?
+Which app did you use to laern how to play the piano?

+Grandpa doesn't know how to see your new post.
+Grandpa doesn't know how to see your new post.
+Grandpa doesn't konw how to see your new post.
+Grandpa doesn't know how to see your new post.
+Grandpa doesn't know how to see your new post.

+I only post photos of my cat on social media.
+I only post photos of my cat on social media.
+I only post photos of my cat on social media.
+I only post photos of my cat on social media.
+I only post photos of my cat on social media.

+Let's contact each other by video call when you're in Italy.
+Let's contact each other by video call when you're in Italy.
+Let's contact each other by video call when you're in Italy.
+Let's contact each other by video call when you're in Italy.
+Let's contact each other by video call when you're in Italy.

+What's the password to your phone,Dad?
+What's the password to your phone,Dad?
+What's the password to your phone,Dad?
+What's the password to your phone,Dad?
+What's the password to your phone,Dad?